Leslie Greentree

 Leslie Greentree is a Canadian poet and writer.

 Career

 Born in Grande Prairie, Alberta, Leslie was educated at the University of Lethbridge, from which she received Bachelor of Arts and Bachelor of Education degrees.
-Greentree resides in Edmonton, Alberta where she works for the St. Albert Public Library in St. Albert, Alberta, and does freelance work on the side.
+Greentree resides in Edmonton, Alberta where she previously worked for the St. Albert Public Library in St. Albert, Alberta, and continues to do freelance work.

 Greentree's first book of poetry, guys named Bill came out in 2002 was quickly followed in 2003 by go-go dancing for Elvis.
 In 2004, she won the CBC Poetry Face-off for Calgary, and competed in the National Face-off.

 To date, she is most noted for her poetry collection go-go dancing for Elvis which shortlisted for the Griffin Poetry Prize in 2004.

 Awards

 go-go dancing for Elvis was shortlisted for the Griffin Poetry Prize in 2004.
 In 2006, Greentree published her first collection of short stories, entitled A Minor Planet for You and won the Alberta Literary Awards Howard O'Hagan prize for best book of short fiction (2007).